Sooner or later, a growing business will need a server of some sort to allow staff to share information and collaborate.

-In this top ten, we've selected the crème de la crème of servers, ranging from servers aimed at small businesses to the sorts of bigger enterprises depend on.
+In this top ten, we've selected the crème de la crème of servers, ranging from servers aimed at small businesses to the sort that bigger enterprises depend on.

-So here, in no particular order, are the top ten servers for small and medium businesses large and small you can build a growing business on for June 2016.
+So here, in no particular order, are the top ten servers for businesses large and small.

 2. Dell PowerEdge T20 [Xeon]

-Compared to the barebone version, that particular model features a more powerful Xeon processor (E3-1225 v3) with 32GB ECC RAM and a 1TB hard disk drive spinning at 7200RPM.
+Compared to the barebones version, this particular model features a more powerful Xeon processor (E3-1225 v3) with 32GB ECC RAM and a 1TB hard disk drive spinning at 7200RPM.
 It doesn't come with an OS but system administrators will appreciate the flexibility.